tc39/test262/CONTRIBUTING.md

 ### Copyright

 The copyright block must be the first section of the test.
 The copyright block must use `//` style comments.

+If the copyright is not provided, the file copyrights will follow the BSD license found in the [LICENSE](https://github.com/tc39/test262/blob/master/LICENSE) file.

 ### Frontmatter